cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

-Whether we want to search the web, a bibliographic database, or our Zotero library, it's helpful to know a bit how information retrieval works in order to become good at search.
+Whether we want to search the web, a bibliographic database, or our Zotero library, it's helpful to know about information retrieval in order to become good at search.

-In this lesson, we'll cover specific search techniques that you can use to get better, but there are three principles that we need to consider when advancing our search skills.
+In this lesson, we'll cover specific search techniques that you can use to get better using search engines like
+Google, Bing, or DuckDuckGo.
+Specifically, there are three principles that we need to consider when advancing our search skills.

 **Principle 1:** We should understand that the basic information retrieval model centers on **documents**.